wultra/powerauth-mobile-sdk/docs/Migration-from-1.5-to-1.6.md

   - The `BiometricDialogResources.Drawables` section has been reduced.
 The old section constructor is now deprecated and you can review what images are still in use.
   - There's no longer `BiometricDialogResources.Colors` section.
   - There's no longer `BiometricDialogResources.Layout` section.
+- SDK no longer provide functions to detect root on device.

 ## iOS